Computer simulations of the Stark effect in the helium-beta complex of krypton in ICF conditions: Introduction

-In the present study, we report on computer simulations applied, for the first time, to the same atomic system (Kr) under similar plasma conditions: tracer amounts of Kr in a deuterium plasma, with electron densities in the range from \qtyrange{1e24}{1e25}{\ccm} and temperature of \qty{3}{keV}.
+In the present study, we report on computer simulations applied, for the first time, to the same atomic system (Kr) under conditions relevant to \gls{ICF}: tracer amounts of Kr in a deuterium plasma, with electron densities in the range from \qtyrange{1e24}{1e25}{\ccm} and temperature of \qty{3}{keV}.
 We model the \HeB line and its $n=2$ and $n=3$ Li-like satellites using different codes with different physical, mathematical, and numerical approaches.
 We show the effect of four different levels of particle interaction in the model: independent particles, interaction with the emitter, full $N$-body interaction, and $N$-body interaction with recombination broadening.
-Additionally, we present a hybrid code combining computer simulations with standard theory.
-We also present an approach to study the effect of interference terms in the framework of computer simulations.
-Studying this effect, we observe that the interference terms have a minor effect on the shape of the $n=2$ satellites.
+Additionally, we present a hybrid code combining elements of computer simulations and standard theory.
+We also present the \textit{simulation-equivalent interference terms} (SEIT), an approach based on the concept of \textit{interference terms} from impact theory of Stark broadening, in the framework of computer simulations.
+We observe that the SEIT have a minor effect on the shape of the $n=2$ satellites.
 However, it is not negligible in the case of the $n=3$ satellite transitions, contrary to the recent findings~\cite{gallardo-diaz:2024a}.
 We discuss the origin of this discrepancy.

 This manuscript is structured as follows.
 In \cref{sec:Codes}, we describe the physical framework for the codes used in this analysis.
 The results obtained for the \HeB line of Kr and its $n=2$ and $n=3$ satellites are presented and discussed in \cref{sec:Results}. \cref{sec:IT} is devoted to the analysis of the interference terms.
 Finally, \cref{sec:Conclusion} summarizes the primary outcomes of this work and discusses future paths.